ravioli1369/selenomapper/README.md

 conda activate isro
 ```

 **Now, we need to install the packages in the conda env using pip.
-We install using pip as conda was not able to resolve dependencies for all the requried packages, therefore we include a `requirements.txt` as well.**
+We install using pip as conda was not able to resolve dependencies for all the required packages, therefore we include a `requirements.txt` as well.**

 ```bash
 pip install -r requirements.txt